Octávio Felinto Neto: Footballing career

 Octávio started his footballing career at the age of five, at the Escolinha do Literol, before playing futsal for his grandfather's former team, Santos.
 Following the death of his mother in 2006, his father moved Octávio and his brother to Curitiba, and he joined the academy of Athletico Paranaense.
 Before joining Athletico Paranaense, he had trialed at Santos' youth football team, but these trials were ultimately unsuccessful, with a former coach stating in 2012 that Octávio "did not reach the technical level necessary to join the squad".
 He and his brother had also received offers from Corinthians, a rival of Santos, but their father, Ozéas, decided against the move - citing the pressure of being related to Pelé, who scored more goals in his career against Corinthians than any other club, as being too much.

 He began to take football more seriously following the move to Curitiba, and was again invited to trial with Santos while playing for Paraná in 2010.
 He received national attention for a goal he scored while playing for Paraná in 2011.
 This viral goal led to a contract offer from São Paulo, and the brothers joined in 2011.
 After a year with São Paulo, the two brothers stopped training with the club, despite being under contract, and their contracts were terminated in February 2013.
 He also went on to play for Osasco and Independente de Limeira.

 In November 2014, Guarani de Divinópolis announced that Octávio would join them ahead of the 2015 Campeonato Mineiro campaign.
 His father accompanied him to sign his first professional contract in February 2015, as he was still a minor.
 He appeared once on the bench for Guarani, but did not feature in a 3–1 Campeonato Mineiro home loss to Cruzeiro.
 He spent time on trial with Cruzeiro later in the year, but ultimately did not play professionally during his career, having suffered two consecutive injuries before the age of nineteen.

 Later life

-Having stepped away from football, he lead youth groups at an evangelical church in Osasco, and entered law school in early 2017.
+Having stepped away from football, he led youth groups at an evangelical church in Osasco, and entered law school in early 2017.
 As of January 2023, he works as a managing partner of Arantes Do Nascimento Sports.